hyperledger/bevel/docs/source/roadmap.rst

 Histroic DLT/Blockchain support releases
 -----------------------------------------
-This section has been moved to the compatibilitymatrix
+This section has been moved to the :doc:`compatibilitymatrix`